Xomega-Net/Xomega.Docs/docs/framework/services/common.md

 ### Base service class

-To help you develop implementation of your business service, Xomega Framework provides a base class `BaseService` that your service implementation classes can extend from.
+To help you develop the implementation of your business service, Xomega Framework provides a base class `BaseService` that your service implementation classes can extend.
 The base service class provides you with support for querying data, error reporting, security and other services that are common to most business service implementations.

 The base service class requires the current `IServiceProvider` to be passed to its constructor, so your service will need to accept that in the constructor as well.
 This allows the base class to access all the necessary services it needs from the DI container, and you won't have to change your service implementation classes if you upgrade to a newer version of the Xomega Framework, where the base service requires additional services.